Here’s How To Administer First Aid When Somebody Faints

 An age old practice which can be administered to kids as well for the quickest revival.
 Ear pulling stabilizes the pressure inside the internal ears which is very crucial for maintaining balance.
-All you need to do is to inset your index finger inside the ear and tug downward, upward and then forward.
+All you need to do is to insert your index finger inside the ear and tug downward, upward and then forward.

 13. Increase sugar level if the person has diabetes

 This is possibly the only case where doctors recommend giving fruit juice to a victim.
-For people with diabetes the most common cause of fainting is the sudden fall of blood sugar level which can be extremely deleterious if the sugar levels are not pumped up immediately.
+For people with diabetes, the most common cause of fainting is the sudden fall of blood sugar level which can be extremely deleterious if the sugar levels are not pumped up immediately.
 After revival definitely call a doctor.

 Melissa is a wonderful herb which soothes nerves and prevents further fainting episodes caused by nervous breakdown.